Fed Explains YNW Melly Mistrial. Will He Be Released?

 Importantly, she delivered the so she does a good, she does a good job here.

-She's gonna talk about how the shots came inside from inside the car, guys.
+She's going to talk about how the shots came inside from inside the car, guys.

-I'm gonna also give you guys my final take on what I think is gonna happen as well.
+I'm going to also give you guys my final take on what I think is going to happen as well.

 And she started with arguably the most important evidence showing how the shooting happened inside the car.

-All right, before we get into that, slippery beats goes, uh Martin no beat around the bush on this one.
+All right, before we get into that, Slippery Beats goes, Martin will be around the bush on this one.

 What are your thoughts on the Zeno Sneeko situation?